A practical guide to Freshdesk SLA policies: What you need to know

 Freshdesk SLA policies are a built-in feature that lets you define and enforce those customer promises right inside your help desk.
 Think of them as a set of rules that automatically starts a timer on every new ticket.
 These rules figure out how much time your agents have to respond and resolve an issue based on things like the ticket's priority, where it came from (email, social media), or even the customer's subscription plan.

-The goals are pretty simple:
+The goals are straightforward:

 -